A New Rebel in Town: Canon EOS 350D Digital Rebel XT

 8 Megapixels, 3 Frames PER Second, Digic II

 The hugely popular consumer entry level Digital rebel gets an upgrade to the new Canon EOS 350D Digital Rebel XT.
 What most people will want to know is;

 What I want to know is, what will the upgrade to the XT be?
 The Canon EOS 350D Digital Rebel XT Kiss MKII Phase 1?
 How will they fit the name onto the body?

-Call me a cynic, but with the population boom of DSLR’s and predicted increase in sales for 2005 and 2006, it is no wonder people are questioning everything about their equipment and losing track of their photography.
+Call me a cynic, but we're expecting a population boom of DSLR’s and predicted increase in sales for 2005 and 2006.
+Therefore, it's no wonder people are questioning everything about their equipment.
+And losing track of their photography.

 Before I give you a quick rundown of this camera, let me say one thing.
-If you are looking to take up photography seriously, any new Digital SLR with a good sized sensor matching the XT or 20D and with 8 megapixels or more, will be capable of producing prints similar to that of a film SLR.
+If you are looking to take up photography seriously, look at any new Digital SLR with a good sized sensor.
+One matching the XT or 20D and with 8 megapixels or more will be capable of producing prints similar to that of a film SLR.

-Therefore, what you must do is make your choice depending on your budget, your preferences to lens manufacturer, or to match what you have in your bag already and finally, the speed or professionalism that you require from a camera.
+Therefore, what you must do is make your choice.
+A choice depending on your budget, your preferences to lens manufacturer, or to match what you have in your bag already.
+Finally, the speed or professionalism that you require from a camera.

 Ok, rant over, here is a quick rundown of this new addition to the Canon family.